luatnc87/streaming-analytics-with-risingwave-and-dbt/README.md

 ```

 ### Query the results
-You can use a SQL tool to query the most often viewed threads with the following statement.
+You can query the most often viewed threads using the following SQL statement in a SQL client tool:

 ```sql
 SELECT * FROM thread_view_count
 ORDER BY view_count DESC, window_start
 LIMIT 10;
 ```

+The results should be like this:

 ![results.png](images%2Fresults.png)

-Or you can leverage the `dbt show` command:
+Alternatively, you can use the `dbt show` command:

 ```shell
 dbt show --profiles-dir . --inline "select * from thread_view_count limit 10"